The BEST ever gluten free oatmeal cookies! Lightly spiced, packed with indulgent chocolate chips or sweet raisins, and buttery flavor with chewy oats!

-Welcome to my all-time favorite, BEST gluten free oatmeal chocolate chip cookies recipe.
+Welcome to my all-time favorite, BEST gluten free oatmeal cookies.
 Yep, I just threw that gluten free cookie gauntlet down.
 And I’m not taking it back! 😉

-Why are these oatmeal chocolate chip cookies the BEST gluten free oatmeal chocolate chip cookies?
+Why are these oatmeal cookies the BEST gluten free oatmeal chocolate chip cookies?
 I’m so glad you asked…

 The Taste, the Texture, the Everything.

-These gluten free oatmeal chocolate chip cookies are crispy on the outside, just the perfect amount of chewy on the inside, packed full of oatmeal & chocolate flavor, with just a hint of the perfect warm spices to highlight the cozy oatmeal chocolate chip comfort you’ve been searching for.
+These gluten free oatmeal cookies are crispy on the outside, just the perfect amount of chewy on the inside, packed full of oatmeal goodness, with just a hint of the perfect warm spices to highlight the cozy oatmeal cookie comfort you’ve been searching for.

 First things first, preheat your oven to 350°F. Then, line a baking sheet with parchment paper.